Find Affordable College Courses

 Read full report on Electrical Engineering at Ohio University - Athens Campus

-Miami University - Oxford came in at #7 in this year’s edition of the Best Electrical Engineering Schools in Ohio ranking.
-Located in the fringe town of Oxford, Miami University - Oxford is a public school with a fairly large student population.
+Miami University - Oxford landed the #7 spot in the 2023 rankings for the best electrical engineering programs.
+Located in the town of Oxford, Miami University - Oxford is a public school with a fairly large student population.

 Full Electrical Engineering at Miami University - Oxford Report